I. The Rare & Wonderful Gamay Grape

 II.
 Frederick the Original Color Collector

 In his children's book, Frederick, Leo Lionni tells the story of a mouse.
 While all the other mice gather corn, nuts and wheat for winter, Frederick sits quietly staring at the meadow.
 He is gathering sun rays and colors and words.
-He is stocking up for the long, grey winter too.
+He is stocking up for the long, grey days of winter too.
 When food runs scarce for the mice in their hideout in the stones, it is ultimately Frederick's supplies that sustain them.
 This is the essence of wine.
 It is the intangible beauty of a season gathered and shared to enhance life's richness.

 III.
 The Promise.